Prith-ML/Agentic_Research_Assistant/README.md

 - Dynamic Routing: LLM classifies each query as academic, industry, or both, then hits the appropriate Pinecone index.
 - Transparent Retrieval: Retrieved snippets feed into a summary that always ends with a numbered Sources & References list (title, score, excerpt).
 - Proactive Suggestions: After each answer, you get 2–3 follow-up questions and 2–3 research-direction prompts to keep exploring.

+The Agentic Research Assistant is a unified research platform that combines the depth of academic literature with the practicality of industry reporting.
+By maintaining two dedicated Pinecone indices—one populated with vectorized arXiv papers and the other with curated AI-tech articles, blogs, and whitepapers—it delivers balanced insights drawn from both rigorous scholarship and real-world applications.